What Does Karma Literally Mean?

 This ancient concept transcends cultural boundaries, resonating with individuals worldwide who seek to understand the complexities of human existence.
 In embracing the teachings of karma, individuals find solace in the belief that their actions have significance and that they have the power to shape their destinies through mindful living.

-See also What Is Karma Suture?
+See also What Is Kama Purpose?

 What Does Karma Literally Mean